Bougakov/Micromake-D1-3D-printer/calibrating.md

 This will reset the printer completely.

-## Step two - measuring exact offsets of all three endstops:
+## Step two - measuring exact offsets of all three endstops

 Now let's bring all pulley to the 20cm height (or, at least, what your printer *believes* is 20cm height). `X0 Y0` parameters of the following command tell the head to stay at the point with the coordinates of `0, 0` and `Z200` parameter tells it to stay 200mm from below.